KevinFlanagan7/Golf-classic/README.md

 ## Unfixed Bugs

-The Hamburger menu selector for smaller devices does not close when a menu is selected.
+The Hamburger menu selector for smaller devices does not close when a menu item is selected.
 To enable this it would need JavaScript which I have not covered yet.

 \
 &nbsp;